yhan337-alt/Making-journal/journal-pages/week-11.md

 ---

+#### Final Clean Version

 In the final production stage of the project, the overall interaction structure was reorganised and refined based on the Black Box and transparent bead accumulation system developed in Week 10, with a clearer and more coherent user flow.

+---

+1. Black Box (Reflection)

+Reach into the Black Box and reflect on a moment in your educational experience when you wanted to speak but remained silent.

+Explore the different textures inside the box, including the inner walls and surfaces.
+Notice how each surface feels different through touch.

+You may also find crumpled pieces of paper.
+These are anonymous reflections collected from the survey.
+Feel free to take one, read it, and return it.

+You may choose not to participate if you do not relate to this experience.

+---

+2. Transparent Accumulation System (Accumulation)

+Which type of silence best represents your experience?

+Choose one marble:

+🔴 Suppressed Speech – I had something to say, but held it back.
+🔵 Self-Censorship – I stopped myself before speaking.
+⚫ Emotional Freeze – No words came out.
+🟡 Delayed Response – The moment passed before I could speak.
+🟢 Social Withdrawal – I stayed silent throughout.

+Place your marble into the transparent archive.

+Each marble becomes part of a collective archive of unspoken participation.
+The survey remains open for continued data collection.

+---

+As the work was carried out over the weekend and the printer was not available, a temporary paper version was used as a placeholder.
+However, all instruction texts will be properly printed and installed in the final setup.

+---

+### Final Installation and Interaction Refinement

 I also attempted to construct the remaining acrylic parts using a hot glue gun; however, some areas melted, and the finish was not clean.
 As an acrylic-specific adhesive was not available locally, I decided to proceed using the components made in Week 10 instead, despite this limitation.

-As the work was carried out over the weekend and the printer was not available, a temporary paper version was used as a placeholder.
-However, all instruction texts will be properly printed and installed in the final setup.

 Inside the Black Box, five representative responses derived from the survey were printed and placed inside.
 Participants are encouraged to crumple these responses, strengthening both recall and sensory engagement through tactile interaction.
 In addition, the transparent accumulation box was pre-filled with 40 data entries collected from the initial survey, categorised into five colour groups: red/pink tones, sky blue tones, green tones, yellow tones, and dark black tones.